 International and comparative HRM and Employment Relations (ER)

 This stream focusses on global dimensions of HRM and ER as well as comparing and contrasting HRM and ER theories, policies, practices across national settings.

 - Key researchers include: Greg Bamber, Fang Lee Cooke, Helen DeCieri, Marjorie Jerrard

 Occupational health and safety (OHS) in global industries

 This stream focuses on developing frameworks and tools for measuring and managing OHS performance in multinational enterprises.
 We undertake research in global industries, including mining and healthcare.

 - Key researchers include: Helen DeCieri, Tracey Shea, Cathy Sheehan, Mingqiong Zhang, Jiuhua Zhu.

-This stream includes international research on U.S., U.K. as well as Australian trade unions; it considers such questions as: What are the trends in union administrative practices?
+This stream includes international research on Canadian, U.S., U.K. as well as Australian unions; it considers such questions as: What are the trends in how unions manage their strategies, budgets and employees?
 Do such trends contribute to, or detract from, union efforts at revitalization?

 - Key researchers include: Greg Bamber, Paul F. Clark, Marjorie Jerrard, Paul V. Whitehead; also the late Sandra Cockfield and the late Lois S. Gray